What Are Walden’s Licensure Programs?

-If you are applying to a “license-in-hand” state, you will have to complete the Minnesota testing requirements, which can be found on the Minnesota Department of Education website.
-Determine if having the Minnesota license will exempt you from meeting the testing requirements for the state where you intend to teach.
+If you are applying to a “license-in-hand” state, you will have to complete the Minnesota testing requirements, which are part of your program requirements.
+Determine if having the Minnesota license will exempt you from meeting the testing requirements for the state where you reside.

 If you are applying to a “program-completer” state, you will likely have to complete the testing requirements for that state only.
 But make sure to read the details.
 Some states, Wisconsin for example, require that applicants meet the testing requirements for that state and the state where the institution is located.
 Enrollment advisors can provide guidance on testing requirements.

 What Do You Need From Walden?